-HSHS St. Joseph’s Hospital Highland will host a drive-thru health fair Tuesday, October 20 and Wednesday, October 21 from 6 to 11:30 a.m. at the Highland-Pierron Fire Department, 12611 Iberg Road, Highland, Illinois.
+HSHS St. Joseph’s Hospital Highland will host a drive-thru health fair Wednesday, Oct.
+27 from 6 to 11:30 a.m. at the Highland-Pierron Fire Department, 12611 Iberg Road, Highland, Illinois.

 All hospital colleagues will be wearing masks and required personal protective equipment, and participants will be required to wear masks as well.
 Please wear short-sleeved shirts and coats that are easily removed to make the process easier.

-“We are excited to be able to offer this service to our local community while still following guidelines and protocols to keep our patients and colleagues safe,” shared Lorien Martindale, laboratory facilitator at St. Joseph’s Hospital.
-“We are thankful for the support and patience we have received from our community members while we determined the best way to safely host the fall health fair.”
+“We are excited to be able to once again offer this service to our local community while still following guidelines and protocols to keep our patients and colleagues safe,” shared Lorien Martindale, laboratory facilitator at St. Joseph’s Hospital.

 St. Joseph’s Hospital will not bill your insurance plan for any services rendered.
 You may submit your health fair receipt to your insurance plan, but St. Joseph’s Hospital will not be able to provide an insurance claim.